Kissing Hand Activities for the First Day

 More Fun Kissing Hand Activities

-I add a sweet little poem to the hand print, and I’m sure the moms and dads cry when this treasure comes home!
+I add a sweet little poem to the handprint, and I’m sure the moms and dads cry when this treasure comes home!
+I imagine they keep this special remembrance of the first day of preschool or kindergarten forever!

-Isn’t this little Chester raccoon stuffed animal adorable?
-You can find him HERE.
+Consider purchasing a Chester Raccoon stuffed animal for your classroom.
+You can find one HERE.
 I also like the idea of using a Chester Raccoon puppet as your class mascot.
 Children instantly get quiet when a puppet gets ready to talk!

 Finishing Up Your Kissing Hand Themed First Day

-I send a note home to parents the first day letting them know about our Kissing Hand activities.
+I send a note home to parents at the end of the first day letting them know about our Kissing Hand activities.
 This note includes a QR code link to the book being reading online so children and parents can enjoy it together as a bedtime story.
-I also send home a sweet little certificate that makes the littles SO proud!
+Students also get to take home a sweet little certificate that makes them SO proud!

 A Few More Tips